risawitama/verbose-potato/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.